Jump to Main Content

 If you choose to take your complaint to this level, we would recommend seeking professional advice.

-You may consider taking action against the bailiff in the County Court.
+You may consider taking action against the bailiff in the county court.
 Sometimes the issue of a claim can prompt the bailiff into settling without the need and expense of actually having to attend court.
 For more information, see Debt Collection Harassment.